hsenot/hsenot.github.io/content/projects/solaratlas.md

 ![solar atlas platform](/images/solaratlas/1.png)

 The Solar Atlas platform is a collaboration with [UrbanEP](https://www.urbanep.com.au/)'s [Nathan Toovey](https://www.linkedin.com/in/nathan-toovey-98448ab/) and [Nathan Malin](https://www.linkedin.com/in/nathan-malin-a3989521/).
+Their website has an extensive [write-up](https://www.urbanep.com.au/projects/mapping-urban-solar-potential) of the project.